 SAC makes decisions in the expenditure of its funds to meet the SIP goals and the needs of the school and students.
-SAC plans to utilize funds for attendance and academic initiatives and incentives.
+This school year, SAC plans to utilize funds for attendance and academic initiatives and incentives as well as instructional materials and resources.